Learn your brand’s core emotion so that you can connect with more clients & build a business that’s true to you.

 For some small business owners, hashing out their ideal customer isn’t that easy.
 Maybe you don’t know who your ideal customer is or even why you need to define your ideal customer.
 So today I wanted to walk you through some quick, actionable steps to understand WHY you need to outline your ideal customer and then how to do it.

-1. It will save you time with branding and marketing.
-Whenever you’re designing a package, a worksheet, gift tags, basically anything for your company, you should be referencing your ideal client.
-If you’re stuck & not sure what design or wording would be best - you can easily think “what would she like?” and base your decision off of that.
+Whether you’re designing an offering, a resource, a free download, or anything else for your company, you should be referencing your ideal client.
+If you’re stuck & not sure what design or wording would be best – you can easily think “what would she like?” and base your decision off of that.
 This eliminates the confusion of designing for many people and helps so that you don’t let your personal taste get in the way.

-3. You’ll have fewer “troublesome” customers.
-If you’re successfully attracting your ideal customer, you won’t have to deal with as many people that think your prices are too high, your style isn’t perfect or your values don’t align with theirs.
-Your ideal customers will be a joy to work with and sell to, respectful and loyal to your company.
+If you’re successfully attracting your ideal client, you’re automatically repelling people who would be aren’t aligned with your business.
+Your ideal clients will be a joy to work with and sell to, respectful and loyal to your company.
 Which is a much better experience for the both of you.